 She has a master’s degree from the University of Wisconsin in urban and regional planning.

 Tiffany Donelson is vice president of program for the Connecticut Health Foundation.
 She sets the foundation’s programmatic strategy, which includes grantmaking, the leadership program and evaluation.
 She works to continuously ensure that CT Health’s grantmaking practices are equitable, transparent, and advancing the organization’s strategic objectives.
-Tiffany is a member of several boards and advisory committees, including the board of the Connecticut Oral Health Coalition and the State Innovation Model Community Health Worker Advisory Council and Quality Council.
+Tiffany is a member of several boards and advisory committees, including the board of the Connecticut Oral Health Coalition, and the State Innovation Model Community Health Worker Advisory Council and Quality Council.
+Tiffany also serves on the board of the United Way of Connecticut and the Connecticut Council for Philanthropy.

 Tiffany previously held several leadership roles at Aetna, Inc., including as the deputy chief of staff for Aetna’s National Businesses Office and as a director in corporate strategy.
 Before joining Aetna, Tiffany was a consultant at Ingenix Consulting and PricewaterhouseCoopers.
 She received her M.P.H. in health policy and management at Emory University’s Rollins School of Public Health, and her B.S. in biology at Georgetown University.